itlab-vision/ITLab-Vision-deeplab/README.md

 ### How to run DeepLab

+There are several variants of DeepLab.
+To begin with, we suggest DeepLab-LargeFOV, which has good performance and faster training time.

 Suppose the codes are located at deeplab/code

 1. mkdir deeplab/exper (Create a folder for experiments)